cfoster/big-thesaurus/README.md

 You can create multiple thesaurus XML files from a CSV file by using the [`thes2xml`](https://github.com/cfoster/big-thesaurus/tree/master/c) program included in this project, where the first cell of each row is considered to be the root term and all subsequent cells on the same row are considered to be the root term's associated synonyms.

-If you have one big XML thesaurus right now, you could create an XSLT to split them out into separate files, you will need to make sure that the filenames of each XML file is a MD5 hash of the lower-cased root term name.
+If you have one big XML thesaurus right now, you could create an XSLT to split them out into separate files.
+You will need to make sure that the filenames of each XML file is a MD5 hash of the lower-cased root term name.
 If you need help with this, contact me.

 ### Setting up required indexes